This is the multi-page printable view of this section. Click here to print.

 You can use the list above, but you can also pick a subset of servers that are close to you or fit your usecase better.
 To better understand what to choose, we use the following CVMFS server setup:

-These CVMFS Stratum 1 servers are hosted by the Open Science Grid and every server has a Cloudflare CDN alias that is correctly located through the Maxmind GEOAPI service in the CVMFS client:
+These CVMFS Stratum 1 servers are hosted by the Open Science Grid and every server has a Cloudflare CDN alias that is correctly geo-located through the Maxmind GEOAPI service in the CVMFS client:

 This server is currently down:

-This CVMFS Stratum 1 server is hosted by ARDC Nectar Cloud and also has a Cloudflare CDN alias.
+These CVMFS Stratum 1 servers are hosted by ARDC Nectar Cloud and also has a Cloudflare CDN alias.

 This CVMFS Stratum 1 server is hosted by AWS: